ZJCODE/Multi-Agent-Framework/README.md

 g = Group(env=env,model_client=model_client,verbose=True)
 ```

-can add extra agent into group like this
+can add extra agent into group dynamically like this

 ```python